Where Everything Fights Everything

 Death maintains perfect permanence across all applications, whilst IKEA furniture's durability remains optimistically unpredictable.

-Inevitability death Wins
+Inevitability Death Wins

 IKEA Furniture